GL-Li/vimwiki/Rust_language.md

     {
     ```

 **returning types that implement traits**

-- still the function need to return only one type that implements a trait
+- still the function need to return only a type that implements a given trait
     ```rust
     fn returns_summarizable() -> impl Summary {
         Tweet {